 - Threat protection: With access and authentication controls in place, a CASB 2.0 framework helps you manage cyber risks and subvert malicious actors trying to get their hands on your data.

 Is there a CASB 3.0 coming?

 You might be wondering if there’ll be a third CASB.
 While vendors are constantly improving their solutions, the current CASB model effectively secures cloud applications.
 One up and coming solution is SASE – a technology that merges WAN with CASBs, Firewalls as a Service, Secure Web Gateways and the Zero Trust Model.

 However, as we’ve written about here, SASE is still in its infancy.
 The technology has a long way to go before it becomes mainstream.
-In the meantime, a CASB 2.0 framework is your best bet for achieving cloud security.
+In the meantime, a CASB 2.0 framework, like Polymer DLP, is your best bet for achieving cloud security.